LGUG2Z/komorebi/README.md

 _komorebi_ development videos.
 If you would like to be notified of upcoming videos please subscribe and turn on notifications.

+There is an [Awesome List](https://github.com/LGUG2Z/awesome-komorebi) which showcases the many awesome projects that exist in the _komorebi_ ecosystem.

 _komorebi_ is a free and source-available project, and one that encourages you to make charitable donations if you find the software to be useful and have the financial means.